The best shows on Netflix (March 2026)

 Genre: Documentary, True CrimeSeasons: 1

 The most eccentric owner in professional sports is Jerry Jones.
-In 1989, Jones purchased the Dallas Cowboys and immediately became the city’s most-hated figure when he fired legendary head coach Tom Landry.
-Jones hired Jimmy Johnson to be the next head coach, who helped the Cowboys become one of the NFL’s most famous dynasties.
-After winning three Super Bowls in four seasons, Jones transformed the Cowboys into America’s Team and a symbol of greatness.
+In 1989, Jones purchased the Dallas Cowboys and became the city’s most-hated figure when he fired head coach Tom Landry.
+After hiring Jimmy Johnson to be the next head coach, Jones helped the Cowboys win three Super Bowls and become one of the NFL’s most famous dynasties.

-As much as Jones wants to win, he cares more about the Cowboys as a brand.
 America’s Team: The Gambler and His Cowboys is a riveting documentary about Jones’ rise to the top of the sport.
 Like all epic runs, the Cowboys’ dynasty ended after the 1995 season.
-However, Jones’ impact on the NFL is still relevant today.
+However, Jones’s impact on the NFL remains relevant.

 Genre: Documentary, SportsStars: Jerry Jones, Troy Aikman, Michael Irvin, Jimmy Johnson, Deion Sanders, Emmitt SmithSeasons: 1